dantelecan/fbmessenger/README.md

 (thanks Alin Andrei).
 Arch users can [install from the AUR](https://aur.archlinux.org/packages/fbmessenger-git/).

 The configuration file is `~/.fbmessenger/settings.json`.
-Right now the only setting that users might want to mess with is `"Zoom"`; set a value like `1.2` to make the fonts 20% bigger.
+There are two settings that users might want to mess with.
+First one is `"Zoom"`; set a value like `1.2` to make the fonts 20% bigger.
+Second one is `"SystemTray"`; set it to `True` to enable system tray or to `False` to disable it.

 ####Dependencies
 * Python 3
-* PyQt4 for Python 3
+* PyQt5 for Python 3
 * Phonon (optional, for sound on Linux)
 * setuptools for Python 3